 This is not the option you want if you are a purist.

 upper — This option tells the PDP-8 simulator to turn lowercase input into upper case.
 This is the behavior we used for all versions of the PiDP-8/I software up through v2017.04.04.
-Essentially, it tells the software that you want it to behave as through you've got it connected to a Teletype Model 33 ASR.
+Essentially, it tells the software that you want it to behave as through you've got it connected to an uppercase-only terminal like the Teletype Model 33 ASR.

 The advantage of this mode is that you will have no problems running PDP-8 software that does not understand lowercase ASCII text.

 The disadvantage is obvious: you won't be able to input lowercase ASCII text.

 The SIMH option we enable in this mode is bidirectional, so that if you run a program that does emit lowercase ASCII text — such as Rick Murphy's version of Adventure — it will be uppercased, just like an ASR-33 would do.

 Another trap here is that the C programming language requires lowercase text, so you will get a warning if you leave the default option --enable-os8-cc8 set.
 Pass --disable-os8-cc8 when enabling upper mode.